janekmi/pmdk/doc/pmempool/pmempool-feature.1.md

 + **SHUTDOWN_STATE** - enables additional check performed during
 opening the pool which checks if pool consistency was not harmed by faulty hardware in case of power failure.
-This feature depends on **CHECKSUM_2K** to be enabled since it stores additional metadata in the second 2KiB of pool part internal metadata.
 **CHECKSUM_2K** has to be enabled prior to **SHUTDOWN_STATE** otherwise enabling **SHUTDOWN_STATE** will fail.